joshua1988/vue-camp/docs/d3/tutorial.md

 <script>
 import * as d3 from 'd3'
-import { fetchData} from './data-vue' export default {
+import { fetchData } from './data-vue'
+export default {
     data () {
         return {